andela-ayusuf/doc-cache/README.md

 # Doc-Cache

 This is an app which allows users to manage text documents online.
+To use Doc-Cache, clone this repository, ensure you have MongoDB running locally, install the required node modules, start the server locally and BANG!
+You're up and running.
 Doc-Cache -built with the MEAN stack- is free and will always be :)

 # Contributing